surma/surma.dev/content/things/rust-to-webassembly.md

 ### Higher-level types

 This section is purely informative and the result of me falling into a rabbit hole.
 You don’t need to know this stuff to make good use of Rust for WebAssembly!
 In fact, my recommendation is the opposite: Don’t deal with higher-level types yourself.
-Let battle-tested toolslike [`wasm-bindgen`][wasm-bindgen] do it for you instead!
+Let battle-tested tools like [`wasm-bindgen`][wasm-bindgen] do it for you instead!
 Anyway...

 I said earlier that for functions at the module boundary, it is best to stick to value types that map cleanly to the data types that WebAssembly supports.
 But what _does_ happen with values that do not have an obvious counterpart?
 I investiged!

 Sized types (like structs, enums, etc) are turned into a simple pointer.
 As a result, each parameter or return value that is a sized type will come out as a `i32`.
-The exception are Arrays and Tuples, which are both sized types, but are converted differently depending on whether a type is bigger than 32 bits.
-The data of types like `(u8, u8)` or `[u16; 2]` will be bitpacked into a single `i32` and passed as an immediate value.
+The exception are Arrays and Tuples, which are both sized types, but are converted depending on whether a type uses more than 32 bits.
+That means that the data of types like `(u8, u8)` or `[u16; 2]` will be bitpacked into a single `i32` and passed as an immediate value.
 Bigger types like `(u32, u32)` or `[u8; 10]` will be passed as a pointer in the form of an `i32`, pointing at the first element.
-Things get even more confusing if we look at function return values: If you return an array type bigger than 32 bits, it will turn into a function parameter of type `i32`.
-If a function returns a tuple, it will always be turned into a function parameter of `i32`, even if it is smaller than 32 bit.
+Things get even more confusing if we look at function return values: If you return an array type bigger than 32 bits, the function will get _no_ return value and instead will get an additional function parameter of type `i32`, which the function will use a pointer to a place to store the result.
+If a function returns a tuple, it will always turn into a function parameter, regardless of the tuple's size.

 In contrast, unsized types (`?Sized`), like `str`, `[u8]` or `dyn MyTrait`, are turned into fat pointers.
-Fat pointers are so called, because they consist of not just an address, but also of some additional metadata.
+Fat pointers are not just an address, but also of some additional metadata.
 A parameter that is a fat pointer is effectively an `i32` that points to a tuple `(<pointer to start of data), <pointer to metadata>)`.
 In the case of a `str` or a slice, the metadata is the length of the data.
 In the case of a trait object, it’s the virtual table (or vtable), which is a list of function pointers to the individual trait function implementation.
 If you want to know more details about what a VTable in Rust looks like, I can recommend [this article][vtable] by Thomas Bächler.
 Because fat pointers are bigger than 32 bit, they, too, are converted from a return value to a function parameter.
 That means that whenever a return value is turned into a parameter, it is now up to the caller to provide space where the function can store the fat pointer for the return value!

 ## Module size